 - Choose Deal Properties in the left sidebar menu.

-- Click Create new property in the top right and begin creating any custom Deal Properties.
+- Click Create a property in the top right and begin creating any custom deal properties.
 These properties should be all the information from individual orders that marketers will find valuable for marketing campaigns (segmentation, workflow enrollment, etc.) such as Order Product Categories, Order Total, etc.